 Consult With An Online Privacy Lawyer

-Kelly / Warner attorneys intimately understand the parameters of both state and federal online privacy laws and regulations.
-If you run a website in the U.S., there’s a significant chance you’re beholden to not only California online privacy laws – foreign (yep, foreign) statutes, too.
+Kelly / Warner attorneys intimately understand the parameters of both state and federal online privacy regulations.
+If you run a website in the U.S., there’s a significant chance you’re beholden to not only California online privacy laws – but foreign (yep, foreign) statutes, too.
 If you have an online business presence, get a privacy audit with an experienced Internet lawyer.
-It won’t cost much – and definitely less than the fines you’ll avoid.
-Get in touch today.

 *New June 2015 Update Below*